 The beginning of the Late Holocene is marked by climatic shifts toward a more temperate regime and the first well documented archaeological cultures in central and northern California.
 In the Sacramento-San Joaquin Delta region, the Windmiller culture emerged with unique traits, including an unusual mortuary pattern marked by prone interments with crania oriented in a westerly direction (Moratto 2004:201-207).
 In the Truckee vicinity and portions of the neighboring western High Sierra, the Martis Complex, marked by typological affiliations with the Great Basin and a preference for locally abundant basalt, was identified by Heizer and Elsasser (1953), Elsasser (1960), and Moratto (2004).
 The Martis complex is visible primarily through a proliferation of large basalt bifacial tools, as well as a large distribution of lithic reduction debris (Kowta 1988:72; McGuire 2007:172).
 Sierran basalt was also being used further west in the Central Valley, suggesting an east-west oriented settlement system that took advantage of lowland and upland resources (McGuire 2007:171-172).
 Less prolifically utilized materials include local metamorphic rock, chert, slate and schist.
-Several Sierran sites have also vielded obsidian materials that have been sourced to a wide range of areas including North Coast Range and Bodie Hills obsidians (Justice 2002: 221-222).
+Several Sierran sites have also yielded obsidian materials that have been sourced to a wide range of areas including North Coast Range and Bodie Hills obsidians (Justice 2002: 221-222).
 The Martis complex is wellrepresented near the Project Area at sites such as CA-NEV-15, CA-NEV-67, CA-PLA-6 and CA-SIE-20 (Elsasser 1960).
 To the west and north of the Project, the Messilla Complex was defined at three sites in Butte County (Moratto 2004:297-299).
 Moratto (2004), following arguments of earlier investigators (Elsasser 1978; Ritter 1970a, b; Ritter [ed.]
 1970; Ritter and Matson 1972), including studies for the proposed Auburn Dam and Bullards Bar reservoirs, suggests that Martis may reflect ancestral Maiduan prehistory.

 A three-stage Bullards Bar cultural complex was identified by Humphreys (1969), that appears to follow the same typological progression as the Martis to Kings Beach and Mesilla to Sweetwater cultural phases from Lake Tahoe and Lake Oroville respectively.
 The Bullards Bar I-III phases are characterized by a shift from large to small projectile points (Moratto 2004:300-301).
 The earliest period, Bullards Bar I, dates from approximately 2450 B.P. to 1949 B.P.
-This phase likely represents seasonal occupation sites with a diverse subsistence base, characterized by large basalt and chert projectiles as well as millingstones and mortars (The Keith Companies et al. 1993:4-76).
+This phase likely represents seasonal occupation sites with a diverse subsistence base, characterized by large basalt and chert projectiles as well as millingstones and mortars.
 What is evident from the available archaeological information is that by the Middle Archaic, people of the Sierra Nevada show clear influences from both the Great Basin and central California.
-However, the archaeological remains cannot as yet be reliably attributed to historically-encountered ethnographic groups.